shelfieplatform/shelfie.github.io/help-center.md

 - **User-Focused**: Write from user's perspective

 ### Shelfie-Specific Language
-- Use "shelf" instead of "collection" or "list"
+- Use "digital shelf" instead of "collection" or "list"
 - Refer to "favorites" as items added to shelf
 - Use "following" and "followers" consistently
 - Reference "verification badges" for special accounts